KELLER EASTERLING Medium Design

 Curious?
 So are we.

 The programme exclusively accepts application documents submitted through the ETH online application portal.
-Applications submitted via email or postal services will not be considered.
+Applications submitted via email or postal mail will not be considered.

 Application Timeline

-Beginning of May 2024: Notification to successful applicants.
+• End of May 2025: Notification to successful applicants.

-Applicants are requested to refer to the Frequently Asked Questions (FAQs)before approaching the programme coordinator.
-Only for questions that cannot be addressed through the FAQs contact the doctoral programme coordinator Nitin Bathla.
-Requests sent to any other email will not be considered.
+Applicants are asked to consult the Frequently Asked Questions (FAQs) before reaching out.
+If your question is not covered there, you may contact the doctoral programme coordinator, Nazlı Tümerdem, at tuemerdem@arch.ethz.ch.
+Requests sent to any other email addresses will not be considered.

 Il progetto “Constructed Land: Singapore 1924-2012” studia i flussi del materiale del suolo e la mutevole forma fisica dell’isola di Singapore nel corso del tempo.
 Fino ad oggi circa un quarto del territorio è stato aggiunto alla superficie dello stato insulare mediante importazione di sabbia, rivendicazione di terra Continua